fgheysels/synapse-iot-poc/readme.md

 ![Number of messages received in IoT Hub](./static/img/iot-hub-number-of-messages-used.png)

-After a while, you should also that files are being created in the `climateboxes-rawdata` folder:
+After a while, you should also that files are being created in the `telemetry-rawdata` container that exists in the Data Lake storage account:

 ![Raw telemetry storage](./static/img/rawtelemetry-storage.png)

 ### Publish the RawDataProcessor solution to Azure

-Open the RawDataProcessor solution and publish the solution to the Function App that has been deployed in Azure.
+Open the RawDataProcessor solution and publish the solution to the (Linux) Function App that has been deployed in Azure.
+This can easily be done from Visual Studio.NET but make sure that you select `linux-x64` as Target Runtime.

 Once deployed, the Function will start processing the raw telemetry that is dumped by IoT Hub in the datalake, and will convert it to parquet files that are also stored in the datalake.

-After some time, you'll see *.parquet files start appearing in the `parquet-contents` container:
+After some time, you'll see `*.parquet` files start appearing in the `parquet-contents` container:

 ![Parquet storage](./static/img/parquet-storage.png)